-During the 2019-2020 school year, CVS II faced many challenges due to distance learning.
+During the 2019-2020 school year, CVWPCS faced many challenges due to distance learning.
 However, a success was that stakeholder involvement increased with the ability for families and other stakeholders to attend meetings and awards nights virtually.
-CVS II met all three goals for increasing stakeholder involvement which included having more virtual family conferences and orientations, continuing to provide all stakeholders a safe and connected school environment, and improving ELAC/PAC participation.
-CVS II met with families quarterly for ELAC/PAC meetings.
+CVWPCS met all three goals for increasing stakeholder involvement which included having more virtual family conferences and orientations, continuing to provide all stakeholders a safe and connected school environment, and improving ELAC/PAC participation.
+CVWPCS met with families quarterly for ELAC/PAC meetings.
 Unduplicated youth and their families met with the school counselors and/or English Language Learner instructors for support and were provided the necessary resources when needed.
-Families' surveys informed CVS II that students needed extra support and concerned with their progress.
-CVS II quickly adapted to distance learning to ensure all stakeholders were provided the quality of communication and meetings that were expected onsite but were now held virtually instead.
+Families' surveys informed CVWPCS that students needed extra support and concerned with their progress.
+CVWPCS quickly adapted to distance learning to ensure all stakeholders were provided the quality of communication and meetings that were expected onsite but were now held virtually instead.
 A challenge at the beginning of distance learning was being able to connect and provide the necessary resources for all families.
-However, CVS II quickly worked to provide resources to families in need.
+Parents that had access to technology were able to participate, those not familiar with online meetings had difficult time login missing out on important information.
+However, CVWPCS quickly worked to provide resources to families in need.
+All messages were translated in Spanish for non-English speaking parent and translators were available at every meeting.